A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Application Partitioning and Mapping

-A few frameworks attempt to find a \textit{hybrid} solution that combines some of the best properties of each parallelism technique and compensates for some of their drawbacks.
-For example, layer-wise parallelism~\cite{JQLA18} proposes to apply different parallelization strategies to each layer of the neural network rather than the same parallelization strategy to all layers.
-The solution for finding the optimal parallelization strategy for each layer is based on a dynamic programming-based graph search algorithm.
-DAPPLE~\cite{fan2021dapple} is a training framework for large DNN models that combines data and pipeline parallelism to ensure training convergence and reduce memory consumption.
+For DNNs, several frameworks attempt to find \textit{hybrid} solutions that combine the strengths of various parallelism techniques to mitigate their respective drawbacks.
+For example, layer-wise parallelism strategies~\cite{JQLA18} apply different parallelization techniques to each DNN layer rather than the same parallelization strategy to all layers.
+The optimal technique for each DNN layer is determined through a dynamic programming-based graph search.
+Similarly, DAPPLE~\cite{fan2021dapple} is a training framework for large-scale DNNs that combines data and pipeline parallelism and employs pipeline execution schedules such as 1F1B (one-forward, one-backward) to improve device utilization while reducing memory consumption.
+Alternatively, FlexFlow~\cite{JZA19} automates parallelization by exploring a generalized multi-dimensional search space.
+Using stochastic search and performance simulation, it identifies hybrid parallelization strategies that outperform traditional layer-wise heuristics.